-Applications for financial assistance to provide support and encouragement to local Communities to create and present diverse opportunities for accessing and participating in arts activities within the Otorohanga District under the Creative Communities New Zealand Scheme will be called for from 16 October 2018.
+Applications for financial assistance to provide support and encouragement to local Communities to create and present diverse opportunities for accessing and participating in arts activities within the Otorohanga District under the Creative Communities New Zealand Scheme are now being called for.

-A total of $5,295.00 approx. is available for distribution for projects and activities that -
+A total of $23,500 is available for distribution for projects and activities that –

 1) Take place within the Otorohanga District